MattCCC/fetchff/README.md

 - **`request`**: Details about the HTTP request that was sent (e.g., URL, method, headers).
 - **`config`**: The configuration object used for the request, including URL, method, headers, and query parameters.
 - **`response`**: The full response object received from the server, including all headers and body.
+- **`isCancelled`**: A boolean property on the error object indicating whether the request was cancelled before completion

 </details>